JLab_logo_text_white1.jpg

 Electrical Authority Having Jurisdiction (EAHJ)

-Electrical power distribution
+electrical power distribution

-Electrically safe work condition
+electrically safe work condition

-An equipment condition where sources of energy are removed, the disconnecting means is under one of the lock/tag/try methods, the absence of voltage is verified by an approved voltage testing device, and, where applicable, temporarily grounded.
+An equipment condition where sources of energy are removed; the disconnecting means is under one of the lock/tag/try methods, the absence of voltage is verified by an approved voltage testing device, and, where applicable, temporarily grounded.
 NFPA 70E Article 120 provides details.

 embedded laser

-Emergency Management (EM)
+Emergency Management

-Emergency responder
+emergency responder

-Trained, professional, emergency medical and fire-fighter personnel.
+Trained, professional emergency medical and firefighter personnel.

-(Synonym: Staff)
+(Synonym: staff)

 Any individual paid by JSA or the state, including students, full-time or part-time employees, and term or casual employees.

-Employee exposure record
+employee exposure record

-Employee medical record
+employee medical record

-A record concerning the health status of an employee which is made or maintained by a physician, nurse, or other health care worker.
+A record concerning the health status of an employee that is made or maintained by a physician, nurse, or other health care worker.
 It includes medical and possibly employment questionnaires or histories, results of medical examinations and treatments, and employee medical complaints.

-Enclosed laser
+enclosed laser

 Energized Electrical Work Permit (EEWP)